RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon Paper accepted to ICML: [_Understanding the Kronecker Matrix-Vector Complexity of Linear Algebra_](https://arxiv.org/abs/2502.08029).
+I'll be presenting the poster this July, come say hi!

+- \newicon I'll be giving a talk on Kronecker Matrix-Vector Complexity at Tom Trogdon's [RMT + NLA II](https://faculty.washington.edu/trogdon/RMT+NLA_II/index.html) workshop this June!

-- \newicon I'm giving a talk at the [UCSD MINDS Seminar](https://sites.google.com/ucsd.edu/ucsd-minds/home) on April 18th!
-Thanks to [Rob Webber](https://sites.google.com/ucsd.edu/rwebber/) for inviting me out!
+- I gave a talk at the [UCSD MINDS Seminar](https://sites.google.com/ucsd.edu/ucsd-minds/home) on April 18th -- thanks to [Rob Webber](https://sites.google.com/ucsd.edu/rwebber/) for inviting me out!

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+March 2025

-- \newicon I recently gave a guest lecture in [Laura Balzano's](https://web.eecs.umich.edu/~girasole/) Randomized Numerical Linear Algebra class at UMich!
+- I recently gave a guest lecture in [Laura Balzano's](https://web.eecs.umich.edu/~girasole/) Randomized Numerical Linear Algebra class at UMich!
 It was great fun, and many great questions were asked.
 Thanks for having me!
 You can find my slides [here](/assets/uMichGuestLecture80minPPT.pdf).

 - I made a website to contain the cleanest known proofs for foundational concepts in RandNLA: [link](https://randnla.github.io/). _I actually made it a while ago and don't update it often._

-$\phantom{.}$

-\begin{dropdown}{_Old News_}

-February 2025

 - New preprint on arXiv: [_Understanding the Kronecker Matrix-Vector Complexity of Linear Algebra_](https://arxiv.org/abs/2502.08029).
 Punchline: there's too much orthogonality!